ZpyWHU/zpywhu.github.io/_pages/about.md

 My research interests include Deep Learning and Computer Vision, with a focus on **<mark>(Unified) Multimodal Large Language Model</mark>** and **<mark>Object Detection</mark>**.

-I am always open to academic collaboration—feel free to reach out to me at **peiyuanzhangwhu@whu.edu.cn**.
+I am always open to academic collaboration—feel free to reach out to me at 📧 <a href="mailto:peiyuanzhangwhu@whu.edu.cn">peiyuanzhangwhu@whu.edu.cn</a>.

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉 One paper related to OBB (Point2RBox-v2) is accepted by **CVPR**！